 Convinced already?
 You can experience Waterford on our 5 Day Vagabond Adventure East Tour.

-Take a stroll down Shop Street to feel the beating heart of this bohemian town.
-You'll see buskers, dancers and acrobats entertain the crowds.
+Galway was selected by Conde Nast Traveler as the most friendly city in Europe in 2020.
+Take a stroll down Shop Street to find out why.
+On the beating heart of this bohemian town, you'll no doubt bump into buskers, dancers and acrobats.
 You'll hear Irish/Gaelic spoken on many lips.
-Glasses of stout are raised in traditional and friendly pubs.
-Pass under Spanish Arch and learn about Galway's rich history at the City Museum.
+Glasses of stout are raised in welcome at both traditional pubs and Michelin-starred restaurants.

 🏰 HEAD OFF THE BEATEN PATH IN GALWAY TO… Wander a little further off the tourist trail to Galway's West End; a less-visited part of the City of the Tribes.
 You'll stumble upon some wonderful restaurants, pubs and shops here.
 Further west, seaside Salthill has a resort feel to it.
 A promenade along the ocean front offers views across Galway Bay.
 Brave souls can take the plunge at the Salthill diving board and sea swimming area.

 🦪 EAT LIKE A GALWEGIAN… Take one of Ireland’s best walking food tours.
 Galway Food Tours has won plaudits and five star reviews for it’s fun and accessible deep-dives into the city’s food culture and incredible restaurant scene.